The Spoke on Coffman

 The Spoke on Coffman (also known as “The Spoke”), developed, managed and maintained by the Boulder County Housing Authority (BCHA), is located at 518 Coffman Street in the heart of Longmont’s Central Business District, a block west of Main Street.
 In its downtown location, the development is surrounded by shopping, restaurants and cafés, entertainment, parks, and schools, with municipal offices and services including a recreation center, senior center and library located near the site.
 It is also situated a few blocks from a regional transit center, which currently offers a free bus circulating Longmont and seven other transit options connecting to Boulder, Denver and Fort Collins areas.

-The Spoke will be located across the street from the St. Vrain Community Hub, Boulder County’s integrated one-stop location for a wide range of services and benefits, including health coverage, food, financial, and child care assistance, financial coaching, immunizations, employment supports, mental health services, family and children services, and much more.
-While these services are being provided remotely or by appointment only during COVID-19, by project completion the Hub should return to in-person service.
-The proximity of the Hub to residents of The Spoke on Coffman will support housing stability, job training and healthier households.
+The Spoke is located across the street from the St. Vrain Community Hub, Boulder County’s integrated one-stop location for a wide range of services and benefits, including health coverage, food, financial, and child care assistance, financial coaching, immunizations, employment supports, mental health services, family and children services, and much more.
+The proximity of the Hub to residents of The Spoke on Coffman support housing stability, job training and healthier households.

 The Spoke on Coffman -representing a four-party partnership that includes Boulder County, the Boulder County Housing Authority (BCHA), the Longmont Downtown Development Authority (LDDA), and the City of Longmont- is a mixed-use neighborhood of affordable rental homes planned for 518 Coffman Street in downtown Longmont.

-The new neighborhood will consist of 73 1- to 3-bedroom apartments, affordable to households with income up to 60% AMI.
-In 2021, this translates to a maximum income of $70,140 for a family of four or a maximum income of $49,140 for a single-person household, the typical income for a nurse, firefighter, or bank teller.
-The development will also provide twelve project-based subsidies for households earning below 30% AMI, or a maximum income of $35,070 for a four-person household and $24,570 for a one-person household.
+The new neighborhood will consists of 73 1- to 3-bedroom apartments, affordable to households with income up to 60% AMI.
+In 2024, this translates to a maximum income of $87,600 for a family of four or a maximum income of $61,320 for a single-person household.
+The development will also provides twelve project-based subsidies for households earning below 30% AMI, or a maximum income of $43,800 for a four-person household and $30,600 for a one-person household.

-The Spoke on Coffman will also include a 262-space parking deck with bike and electric vehicle charging for residents and downtown employees, a commercial space with an enterprise café, and office space.
+The Spoke on Coffman will also includes a 262-space parking deck with bike and electric vehicle charging for residents and downtown employees, a commercial space with an enterprise café, and office space.

 Property and home amenities include an elevator, natural-gas-powered heating and cooling systems, luxury vinyl tile (LVT), energy-efficient kitchen appliances, in-home washer and dryer, patios for ground-level residents, and an internal courtyard.
 Sustainable features include ENERGY STAR-rated appliances, water-saving plumbing fixtures, LED lighting, interior materials with low volatile organic compounds (VOC) for clean indoor air quality, and solar roof photovoltaic panels.